Fort San Cristóbal (Spain)

 The Fort Alfonso XII or San Cristóbal is a fort located on the top of the mount Ezcaba or San Cristóbal (892,8 m above sea level), 4 km from Pamplona, Spain.
 It was erected following the 1872-1876 Carlist War to control a strategic point towering over Pamplona.
-It was later made into a makeshift prison during the 2nd Spanish Republic, bearing witness during Spanish Civil War to a halfhearted massive prison break by leftist prisoners that ended up with the death of hundreds.
+It was later made into a makeshift prison during the 2nd Spanish Republic, bearing witness during the Spanish Civil War to a halfhearted massive prison break by leftist prisoners that ended up with the death of hundreds.

 Construction after the 3rd Carlist War

 It was built after the Carlist War of 1872-1876 because Carlists succeeded to reach Pamplona -controlled by the liberal Government- with their artillery from this and other mountains surrounding Pamplona from the north.
 The advances in artillery during late 19th century forced the military authorities to build this kind of fortifications in order to control mountains and hills close to important towns.
 Another example of this is the fort San Marcos, near San Sebastián.

 It was built from 1878 to 1919.
 The top of the mountain was blasted and most of the construction is underground, so it is barely visible from the outside.
 Its three floors have an extension of 180,000 m^{2}.
 It is surrounded by a moat and the total extension of the facility is 615,000 m^{2}.